Takao-Inoue/A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM/A self-made tutorial for GitHub Flavored Markdown (GFM).md

 ## A self-made tutorial for GitHub Flavored Markdown (GFM)

    GitHub provides users with a syntax for formatting text called GitHub Flavored Markdown (GFM).
-The filename extension for GFM is md, tused as (filename).md.
+The filename extension for GFM is md, used as (filename).md.
 This file is "A-self-made-tutorial-for-GitHub-Flavored-Markdown-GFM.md".
 This short tutotial gives a set of concrete descriptions and their sources written by GFM.
 There is little explanations and one will directly understand the contents from the sources.

 ### Heading
 #### small heading